Do you feel pressured to provide your kids with extravagant experiences? Simplify your life with kids by remembering the ordinary moments.

 - Laugh.
 Make it a point to laugh at least once a day with your child.
 If you can’t remember whether you laughed or not, find something silly to laugh about.

 - Unwind together at the end of the day.
 Whether you spent the day together or apart, use the end of the day to reconnect.
 Establish a nighttime ritual that allows your child to unwind and feel safe in your arms.

 These are the little, ordinary moments that speak loudly to our kids.
 Vacations and activities go a long way, but so do the regular events.
 Having you nearby in everyday moments are simple and long-lasting ways to connect.

 - Why Boredom is Good for Your Child

 - The Downsides of Having Too Many Toys

 - Parent Child Connection: Why You Need to Be Your Child’s Biggest Influence

 - Positive Parenting Resolutions You Can Actually Keep

-Tell me in the comments: What are some of the ordinary moments you connected with your child recently?
+Tell me in the comments: How are you remembering the ordinary moments in your life with kids?

 Get 20 quick parenting tips